 Pelham, N.Y., homeowners who have benefitted from huge federal tax breaks to go with their huge property-tax bills are about to feel a financial jolt.

-That’s because under the new Trump tax law, applying to 2018 returns due next April, they can no longer deduct from their income the full amount they pay in property tax — typically more than $27,000 annually, among the highest in the country.
+That’s because under the new Trump tax law, applying to 2018 returns due in April, they can no longer deduct from their income the full amount they pay in property tax — typically more than $27,000 annually, among the highest in the country.

 The approaching tax shock has renewed a decades-old debate among Pelhamites: Do the 12,000 residents living in these two square miles really need a town government plus two village governments?
 Would it be more efficient to merge them into one?

-An analysis of tax and spending data and interviews with local officials and tax experts suggests that merging some or all of the services provided by the two villages — public safety, in particular — could produce meaningful operational savings.
+An analysis of tax and spending data and interviews with local officials and tax experts suggest that merging some or all of the services provided by the two villages — public safety, in particular — could produce meaningful operational savings.

 But because the village governments represent only a quarter or less of the typical property-tax bill across both villages, such savings might not be enough to persuade skeptics of consolidation that any reduction in service or emergency response time would be worth the financial benefit.